 Braces may not be the first plan of action to help correct oral issues in a child.
 In some cases, dental appliances other than braces can be used for correction before braces, while a child still has most of their baby teeth.
 Then, the next phase would include braces, often for a shorter period of time than using braces alone.

-Children can get different types of braces.
-These include metal, ceramic (clear) and platinum gold braces.
-While all material types are equally effective, a child may want ceramic braces if they are concerned about appearance, and platinum gold braces may be an option for children with nickel or other metal allergies.
+Children can get the different types of braces we offer, including metal, ceramic (clear) and platinum gold braces.
+While all material types are equally effective, you may prefer clear braces for your child.
+Platinum gold braces may be an option for children with nickel or other metal allergies.

-Each case is unique and requires specialized care, which is why it is important to consult an experienced orthodontist like Dr. Wiewiora or Dr. Dunn of Wiewiora & Dunn Orthodontics.
+Each case is unique and requires specialized care when creating a plan for children’s braces, which is why it is important to consult our experienced orthodontists for a complimentary exam.

-What is the average cost of braces for a child?
+What is the average cost of braces for children?